v-dvorak/graphbased-wfc/README.md

 ## Solver

-Recursively tries to meet all the rules and assign values to all of its nodes, returns Graph with assigned colors, if successful or `null`, if it fails.
+Recursively tries to meet all the rules and assign values to all of graph's nodes, returns graph with assigned colors, if successful, or `null`, if it fails.

 The main algorithm is called `RecursiveSolve2`:

 ![](docs/rs2_algorithm_screenshot.png)

-Nodes are collapsed in order by their Entropy, by default it's [Shannon Entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), but user specify any delegate when initializing the Solver, which is then used instead of the default one.
+Nodes are collapsed in order by their Entropy, by default it's [Shannon Entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), but user may specify any delegate when initializing the Solver, which is then used instead of the default one.

 ## Constraints